 Why Should You Use Protein Powder?

 Using protein powder isn’t mandatory to build a great physique.
 With that said, it is very difficult to get enough protein into your diet to achieve muscle gain without protein powder.
-To gain muscle, the typical rule of thumb is to consume 1-1.5g of protein for every pound of bodyweight.
+To gain muscle mass, the typical rule of thumb is to consume 1-1.5g of protein for every pound of bodyweight.
 If you’re over 200lbs and trying to pack on mass, that’s over 200g of protein per day at minimum.

 To put things into perspective on how much regular food you would have to eat to consume that much protein, one egg contains 8g of protein and one large chicken breast contains about 40g of protein.
 Without using protein powder, you’re going to need a hell of an appetite or a whole lot of time and money to get that amount of protein into your diet.